RunestoneInteractive/RunestoneServer/README.rst

 Configure the Book
 ------------------

 Although the book looks like a static website, there are quite a few AJAX calls going on in the background.
 The javascript relies on a configuration object called eBookConfig.
 To get the right values in the eBookConfig object you need to configure a couple of things prior to running the paver command to build the book.
-We have provided a ``paverconfig.py.prototype`` file, you can simply copy that to ``paverconfig.py``.
+We have provided a ``paverconfig.py.prototype`` file that you can simply copy that to ``paverconfig.py`` abd modify.
 It contains the following two lines:

 ::